Thailand Pass: Requirements, Application, Cost, and Errors

 The next step is to provide your passport information.
 Generally, the passport type you need to select is "ordinary passport".

 Be aware of the specific file format and size requirements.
 If the file is too large, it won't be uploaded to your application.
-The best solution is to take a screenshot of the original image or to compress the image.
+The best solution is to take a screenshot of the original image or compress the image.

 If you are traveling to Thailand with your children, you'll need to click on the "add more" option before continuing with your application.